Policy priority: charities to partner with non-charities

 -

-Charities are able to gift their resources to ‘qualified donees’, a term which includes registered charities, municipalities, and other entities that are able to issue donation receipts.
-If a charity wants to partner with and provide resources to any entity that isn’t a qualified donee, direction and control rules apply.
+Prior to these legislative changes, charities were only able to work in two ways; by carrying out their own charitable activities or by making gifts to other qualified donees.
+‘Qualified donees’ include registered charities, municipalities, and other entities that are able to issue donation receipts.
+If a charity wanted to partner with and provide resources to any entity that was not a qualified donee, direction and control rules applied.

 -